sAndrin3/sAndrin3/README.md

 <hr/>

 I am a Computer Science graduate from Nairobi, Kenya.
-I am a .NET developer and also a fullstack software developer.
+A .NET developer and also a fullstack software developer.
 I am not a coder, I just love solving problems with code.

 <div align="center">
 <br/>